camel-ai/camel_chat/README.md

 pre-commit install
 ```
 # Data Pre-processing
 Collected data through CAMEL framework are hosted on Huggingface website.
 They are available under the account [camel-ai](https://huggingface.co/camel-ai).
+Explore our collected data through our [data explorer](https://www.camel-ai.org/data_explorer) app.
 Our combined-data models also make use of ShareGPT data available [here](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered/tree/main/HTML_cleaned_raw_dataset) and Alpaca instruction dataset available [here](https://github.com/tatsu-lab/stanford_alpaca/blob/761dc5bfbdeeffa89b8bff5d038781a4055f796a/alpaca_data.json).
 We follow lm-sys/FastChat in cleaning and pre-processing ShareGPT data by converting HTML to markdown.
 We choose to keep only English language for ShareGPT dataset.

 You can select which datasets you want to download and preprocess.
 The option are as follows: [ai_society, code, math, physics, chemistry, biology, alpaca, sharegpt, all].
 You can pass several datasets as command line arguments as follows: